rayrlam/testing-playground/README.md

 ![Vitest](https://img.shields.io/badge/Vitest-^3.5.7-purple)
 ![License](https://img.shields.io/badge/license-MIT-green)

-The `vue-testing` submodule within the `testing-playground` repository is a dedicated section focused on demonstrating Test-Driven Development (TDD) practices for Vue.js applications.
-This submodule utilizes the Vitest testing framework to showcase how to build Vue components and functionalities using a test-first approach.
+The `vue-testing` submodule within the `testing-playground` repository is dedicated to demonstrating Test-Driven Development (TDD) practices for Vue.js applications, specifically through building a **To-Do app**.
+This submodule employs multiple testing frameworks to ensure a comprehensive testing approach:

+- **Vitest** for unit and component testing of Vue components
+- **Playwright** for end-to-end testing across all modern browsers
+- **PHPUnit** for backend testing within the Laravel environment

+Together, these frameworks enable a robust test-first workflow that covers frontend and backend aspects of the To-Do app.

 # License